cellog/ion-router/README.md

 ### Extending the example: asynchronous state loading

 What if we are loading the todo list from a database?
-We could display an empty list, but it would be more friendly to the user to have a component that informs them something is loading, but that we are not yet loaded.
-Let's design that component first:
+There will be a short delay while the list is loaded, and the UI state will simply be undefined.
+Better is to inform the user that the UI is in a transition state with a loading component.

+To implement this with our router, you need:

+ 1. a loading component that will be displayed when the todos are loading
+ 2. a "toggle" that is used to switch on/off display of a component or its loading component
+ 3. an asynchronous program to load the todos from the database.
+ 4. an additional way of marking whether state is loaded or not in the store, and actions and reducer code to capture this state.

+redux-saga is an excellent solution for expressing complex asynchronous actions in a simple way.
+Although react-redux-router-saga uses redux-saga internally and highly recommends it, you can write your asynchronous loader in any manner you choose, whether it is a thunk or an epic.

+For this example, we will assume that you can add a simple "loaded" field to the todos reducer, and actions to set it to true or false.

+Let's design the loading component first:

 Loading.js:
 ```javascript